 Cosmetic Surgeon, Dr Ashish Dutta was given a nine month suspension by the Medical Practitioners Tribunal following a hearing.
-He was found to have inappropriately pressurised a patient into undergoing a breast augmentation procedure by offering a discount, as well as laughing when passing on a patient’s complaint of sexual assault by another doctor.
+He was found to have inappropriately pressurised a patient into undergoing a breast augmentation procedure by offering a discount.
+He was also reported as laughing when passing on a patient’s complaint of sexual assault by another doctor.

 The Manchester-based hearing was told the repeated breaches “represents a pattern of professional misconduct with continuing failings”.

-This is not the first time that Dr Dutta has faced the Medical Practitioners Tribunal, having received his first suspension in 2012, after a watchdog branded his actions over a botched breast enhancement a “risk to patients”.
-The unfortunate patient involved in this cosmetic nightmare, businesswoman Andrea Scott, needed four operations to fix the damage which was sadly caused by Dutta and informed the Sunday Sun: “He should never be allowed to do anything ever again”.
+This is not the first time that Dr Ashish Dutta has faced the Medical Practitioners Tribunal.
+In 2012 he received his first suspension, after a watchdog branded his actions over a botched breast enhancement a “risk to patients”.
+Businesswoman, Andrea Scott, unfortunately needed four operations to fix the damage which was sadly caused by Dr Ashish Dutta.
+She informed the Sunday Sun: “He should never be allowed to do anything ever again”.

 Fortunately, there are ways that you can find or search for a trustworthy and reputable cosmetic surgeon.
 For example, Pryers have created a guide to help you know what to look out for and the questions to ask them.